Happy

 Pleasure through Consumption

-The joy of consumption.
-Eating chocolate, watching TV, procrastinating.
-These joys are like sweet food, they have a jolt of pleasure, but they go quickly, and leave you wanting more.
+The joy of consumption — eating chocolate, watching TV, procrastinating.
+This joy is like sweet food: a jolt of pleasure that goes quickly and leaves you wanting more.

 From the prophet: